-As of June 30, 2009, the District was operating 210 elementary schools, 59 middle/junior high schools, 45 high schools, and 33 alternative schools and special schools with a total audited student body of 311,221.
-The District is also the largest non-federal, single-entity public employer in Nevada, employing approximately 38,600 Clark County residents.
+As of June 30, 2011, the District was operating 217 elementary schools, 59 middle/junior high schools, 49 high schools, and 32 alternative schools and special schools with a total audited student body of 309,899.
+The District is also the largest non-federal, single-entity public employer in Nevada, employing approximately 37,341 people in Clark County.